 We have no product sales to date and will not have the ability to generate any product revenue until after we have received approval from the FDA or equivalent foreign regulatory bodies to begin selling our pharmaceutical product candidates.
 Developing pharmaceutical products is a lengthy and very expensive process.
 Even if we obtain the capital necessary to continue the development of our product candidates, whether through a strategic transaction or otherwise, we do not expect to complete the development of a product candidate for many years, if ever.
 To date, most of our development expenses have related to our product candidates, CAP-1002 and Cenderitide.
-As we proceed with the clinical development of CAP-1002 and other potential indications for CAP-1002, and as we further develop Cenderitide or other additional products, our expenses will further increase.
-To the extent that we are successful in acquiring additional product candidates for our development pipeline, our need to finance further research and development activities will continue increasing.
-Accordingly, our success depends not only on the safety and efficacy of our product candidates, but also on our ability to finance the development of the products.
-Our major sources of working capital have been proceeds from private and public equity sales, grants received from the NIH, a payment from Janssen and a loan award from CIRM.
+As we proceed with the clinical development of CAP-1002 and explore other potential indications for CAP-1002, and as we further develop Cenderitide, exosomes and other additional products, our expenses will further increase.
+To the extent that we are successful in acquiring additional product candidates for our development of the products.
+Our major sources of working capital to date have been proceeds from private and public equity sales, grants received from the NIH, a payment from Janssen and a loan and grant award from CIRM.